-- Regular emails with information about upcoming events, topic meetings, and book groups; recording information for The League Presents and other recorded events; opportunities to get involved; issues we are working on; LWVN election information; and more
+- Regular emails with information about upcoming events, topic meetings, and book groups; information about The League Presents and other recorded events; opportunities to get involved; issues we are working on; LWVN election information; and more.

-- Invitations to annual events such as the LWVN holiday party, fundraising opportunities, program planning, and Annual Meeting
+- Invitations to annual events such as social gatherings such as the LWVN holiday party, fundraising opportunities, program planning, and Annual Meeting.

 - Alerts to encourage you to communicate with your elected representatives at the state and national level.